Albert Johnson (criminal): Manhunt

-By this point, the news had filtered out to the rest of the world via radio.
-After being delayed because of blizzard conditions, the reinforced posse returned on January 14 to find that Johnson had left the cabin, and the posse struck out after him.
-Eventually, they caught up with him on January 30, surrounding him in a thicket.
+Word of the confrontation was relayed south through the Royal Canadian Corps of Signals station at Aklavik, and the story became front-page news.
+After being delayed because of blizzard conditions, the reinforced posse returned on 14 January to find that Johnson had left the cabin, and the posse struck out after him.
+Eventually, they caught up with him on 30 January, surrounding him in a thicket.
 In the ensuing firefight, Johnson shot Constable Edgar Millen through the heart, killing him.
-(Millen was later to have a tributary of the Rat River, Millen Creek, named for him.
+(Note: Millen was later to have a tributary of the Rat River, Millen Creek, named for him.
 A memorial is located in the area.)
 Once again the pursuers retreated.
 The posse continued to grow, enlisting local Inuvialuit and Gwichʼin who were better able to move in the back country.
 Johnson had apparently decided to leave for the Yukon, but the RCMP blocked the only two passes over the Richardson Mountains.
 That did not stop Johnson, who climbed a 7000 ft peak and once again disappeared.

+After Millen's death, the RCMP requested an aircraft for the search.
+Canadian Airways pilot Wilfrid "Wop" May, a First World War flying ace and postwar aviator, flew north with mechanic Jack Bowen to assist.
+They arrived at Aklavik in a ski-equipped Bellanca monoplane on 5 February.
+May spotted Johnson's tracks beyond the Richardson Mountains, showing that Johnson had crossed the range despite the RCMP blocking the main passes.
+On 14 February, May found tracks on the Bell River and followed them to where they turned south up the Eagle River.
+He noticed a set of footprints leading from the centre of the frozen river to the bank.
+Johnson had been following caribou tracks in the middle of the river, where the animals walked for visibility against predators.
+Walking in their tracks concealed his footprints and allowed him to travel on compacted snow without using his snowshoes.
+He left the trail at night to make camp on the river bank, leaving the tracks May had spotted.
+May radioed his findings to the RCMP, and the pursuit followed Johnson up the river.
+Officers reached him on 17 February.